- How is neuroblastoma treated?

 Cyclophosphamide and ifosfamide can damage the bladder, which can cause blood in the urine.
-The chance of this happening can be lowered by giving the drugs with plenty of fluids and with a drug called mesna, which helps protect the bladder.
-These drugs can also damage the ovaries or testicles and may affect fertility (the ability to have children).
+The risk of this can be lowered by giving the drugs with plenty of fluids and with a drug called mesna, which helps protect the bladder.
+These drugs can also damage the ovaries or testicles, which could affect fertility (the ability to have children).

 Doxorubicin can cause heart damage.
-Doctors try to reduce this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with a test called an echocardiogram (an ultrasound of the heart) during treatment.
+Doctors try to reduce this risk as much as possible by limiting the doses of doxorubicin and by checking the heart with a test called an echocardiogram (an ultrasound of the heart) during treatment.
 This drug can also cause skin damage if it should leak out of the vein while it is being given.

 Cisplatin and carboplatin can affect the kidneys.
 Giving plenty of fluids can help reduce this risk.
 These drugs can also affect hearing.
 Your child’s doctor may order hearing tests (audiograms) during or after treatment.

 Vincristine can damage nerves.
-Some patients may notice weakness, tingling, numbness, or pain, particularly in the hands and feet.
+Some patients may have tingling, numbness, weakness, or pain, particularly in the hands and feet.

-Chemotherapy may also have longer-term side effects in some cases.
-For example, some drugs used to treat neuroblastoma can increase the risk of later developing a cancer of white blood cells known as acute myeloid leukemia (AML).
+Chemotherapy can also have some longer-term side effects.
+For example, some drugs can increase the risk of later developing another type of cancer (such as leukemia).
 While this is a serious risk, it is not common, and the small increase in risk has to be weighed against the importance of chemotherapy in treating neuroblastoma.
-For more on the possible long-term effects of treatment, see the section, “Long-term effects of neuroblastoma and its treatment.”
+(See Second Cancers Caused by Cancer Treatment to find out more about this.)
+For more on the possible long-term effects of treatment, see the section, “Late and long-term effects of neuroblastoma and its treatment.”